How can gestational diabetes affect your baby?

 - cause your baby to be born with low blood glucose (called hypoglycemia)

-- During pregnancy, the baby's body produces more insulin to balance the extra blood glucose passed from you.
+- During pregnancy, the baby's body makes more insulin to balance the extra blood glucose passed from you.

 - After birth, the baby may continue to produce too much insulin.